midnightprojects/generator-banner/readme.md

 * CSS Autoprefixing
 * Built-in preview server with LiveReload
-* Automagically compile ES6 (with Babel) & Sass
 * Automagically lint your scripts
 * Automagically wire up your Bower components with [grunt-wiredep](#third-party-dependencies).
 * Awesome Image Optimization (via OptiPNG, pngquant, jpegtran and gifsicle)
-* Mocha Unit Testing with PhantomJS
-* Bootstrap for Sass (Optional)
-* Leaner Modernizr builds (Optional)

-For more information on what `generator-webapp` can do for you, take a look at the [Grunt tasks](https://github.com/yeoman/generator-webapp/blob/master/app/templates/_package.json) used in our `package.json`.
+For more information on what `generator-banner` can do for you, take a look at the [Grunt tasks](https://github.com/yeoman/generator-banner/blob/master/app/templates/_package.json) used in our `package.json`.

 ## Getting Started

-- Install: `npm install -g generator-webapp`
+- Install: `npm install -g generator-banner`
-- Run: `yo webapp`
+- Run: `yo banner`
 - Run `grunt` for building and `grunt serve` for preview[\*](#grunt-serve-note). `--allow-remote` option for remote access.